 - Start / Finish Points – The Remarkables Ski Field Building, 24km from Queenstown

-This Queenstown walk leads you up to the picturesque glacial lake, Lake Alta, located just beneath the mountain around.
+This Queenstown walk leads you up to the picturesque glacial lake, Lake Alta, with views of the surrounding mountains.

 Just behind the Remarkables ski field buildings, you will see the Alta Chairlift.
 Follow this chair lift up.